jackzellweger/clustering-for-brand/README.md

 What other insights could we gather using this technology?
 How else could we apply it to more challenges to give us an edge in other domains?

+Here's my shot at coding up a program that takes in sentences that competitors have on their websites, running through the OpenAI text embedding API, and then plotting the embeddings in clusters with UMAP.

 **Scrape the website…**

 ```mathematica